www.sillybeliefs.com

 Worse still is that the police seem to be supporting these ceremonies, either because certain staff members also believe in all this rubbish or they feel they need to offer community support by appearing to go along with the chicken bone waving.
 If they do believe in this superstitious nonsense, then I fear how they might reach conclusions in their investigations — by DNA analysis and reliable evidence or by omens and imagined messages from the gods?
 If it's all about support then by all means show respect to the family and victims but don't be hypocrites and pretend you're going along with the existence of curses.
 It's like when I'm compelled to attend a church service for a funeral etc, as an atheist I don't ridicule the priest but I don't pretend to pray to Jesus either.
 But for what ever reason, police are more and more appearing to be active participants in these religious ceremonies, which of course gives the ceremonies a credibility they don't deserve.
 They continually tell us that speeding and drink driving cause deaths, but at this rate they may soon be placing the blame on Maori curses.

-Posted by the 'Silly Beliefs' Team, 09 Feb, 2008 ~ Add a Comment
+Posted by the 'Silly Beliefs' Team, 09 Feb, 2008 ~ Add a Comment Send to a Friend

 Easter trading laws, are they fair?